adyxax/www/content/docs/about-me/_index.md

 ---
 title: "About me"
-linkTitle: "About me"
-weight: 1
-description: >
-  Information about the author of this website
+description: Information about the author of this website
 ---

 ## Who am I?